-The Bureau of Readiness and Community Transition offers services, develops and fosters resources to facilitate successful reintegration from prison into the community.
-The Bureau of Readiness and Community Transition advances, coordinates and monitors quality programming to address criminogenic needs for inmates and offenders.
+The Bureau of Substance Use Treatment offers services, develops and fosters resources to facilitate successful reintegration from prison into the community.
+The Bureau of Substance Use Treatment advances, coordinates and monitors quality programming to address criminogenic needs for inmates and offenders.

 Substance use programming in the institutions and community seeks to treat participants with histories of dependency by focusing on changing the behaviors that led to the addiction.
 This leads to the creation of a healthy lifestyle and contributes to the safety and security of our institutions and the community.

 - Outpatient – A four to six-month licensed substance use disorder Outpatient Program provided to inmates at designated institutions throughout the state, dependent upon individual treatment need.
 Outpatient programs provide individual and group counseling for inmates who have substance use disorder issues that are problematic in their life.
 Groups meet at minimum twice weekly with an individual session held monthly.
 Recipients are inmates housed in the Florida Department of Corrections who have been mandated for substance use disorder treatment program participation and have been clinically assessed for outpatient programming.

 - Intensive Outpatient – A four to six-month licensed substance use disorder Intensive Outpatient Program provided to inmates at designated institutions throughout the state, dependent upon individual treatment need.
 Treatment occurs for half a day, at minimum four days per week, with a minimum of 12 hours of counselor supervised activities per week.
 These activities include group and individual counseling.
 Recipients are inmates housed in the Florida Department of Corrections who have been mandated for substance use disorder treatment program participation and have been clinically assessed for outpatient programming.
 The inmates spend the remainder of their days performing institutional work assignments.